 Farming of Cannabis Today & Laws

 Cannabis cultivation is thriving as more nations legalize the plant.
 Some states, like California, allow citizens to grow a few plants for recreational and medicinal purposes.
 In Canada, you can have up to four marijuana crops per household.
+In countries like Canada and United States Cannabis agriculture has experienced a remarkable transformation in recent years.

 The relaxed weed laws have inspired the growth of companies that provide quality seeds to weed cultivators.
 Growers can choose from hundreds of strains and find the one suited to their climatic conditions.